zokradonh/kopano-docker/architecture.md

 ## ldap-admin and password-self-service

 - optional containers to manage users in ldap and let users change their password
-- will in the future be moved into their own file https://github.com/zokradonh/kopano-docker/issues/244

 ## mail

-- mta stack with anti spam and anti virus
+- MTA stack with anti-spam and anti-virus
 - connects against the ldap to verify users

 ## db